Agenda:

 • Kelly Asche, Senior Researcher at the Center for Rural Policy and Development

-• Katie Marty and Tory, CoMinnesota
+• Katie Marty and Victoria Clark-West, CoMinnesota

 4:15 pm Closing Reception Happy Hour